 'Ibra in the environs of Jubas

-Jubas: a ruined city near Melitene.
+Jubas: A ruined city near Melitene.

-Julmarek: Is a city in the Hikkary mountain
+Julmarek: A city in the Hikkary mountain

-Kafr Tibna: an ancient village near Harran
+Kafar Tibna: an ancient village near Harran

 Karkar (Gargar): an ancient citadel and town near Melitene, between Samosata and Hisno d'Ziyad, west of the Euphrates.